hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 echo ${name:1:-1}
 ```

-Here, you are telling bash to start in the first position and also take everything except the last position.
+Here, you are telling `bash` to start in the first position and also take everything except the last position.

 ## String Addition

 You can also add character to strings.
 The syntax for this is pretty straightforward:

 ```
+# DON'T RUN
 string_to_add_to_beginning${variable_name}string_to_add_to_end
 ```